cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 ```
 If a `converter` thread tries to read from the array but finds that it is empty, it should block until there is a new item in the array unless all `parser` threads have terminated.

-### 2.5 &nbsp;&nbsp;Synchronization and Deadlock
+### Synchronization and Deadlock

-Your application should synchronize access to shared resources and avoid any deadlock or busy wait.
+Your application must synchronize access to shared resources and avoid any deadlock or busy wait.
 You should use mutexes, semaphores, and/or condition variables to meet this requirement.
 There are at least three shared resources that must be protected: the shared array, parsing log, and conversion log.
 None of these resources is thread-safe by default.

-### 2.6 &nbsp;&nbsp;Ending the Program
+### Termination

 Your program must end after all names in each file have been serviced by the application.
 This means that all the domain names in all the input files have received a corresponding line in the output file.
-At the end, your program must print the total runtime on the standard output.
+At the end, your program must print the total runtime (in seconds) to standard out.
 Use `gettimeofday()` system call for this purpose.

-## 3. &nbsp;&nbsp;What's Included

-Some files are included with this assignment for your benefit.
-You are not required to use these files, but they may prove helpful.

-- `util.c` and `util.h` These two files contain the DNS lookup utility function.
-This function abstracts away a lot of the complexity involved with performing a DNS lookup.
-The function accepts a domain name as input and generates a corresponding dot-formatted IPv4 IP address string as output.
-Please consult the `util.h` header file for more detailed descriptions of each available function.

-- `input/names*.txt` This is a set of sample name files.
-They follow the same format as mentioned earlier.
-Use them to test your program.

-- `results-ref.txt` This result file is a sample output of the IPs for the domain names from the names1.txt file.

-## 4. &nbsp;&nbsp;Additional Specifications

-Many of the specifications for your program are embedded in the descriptions above.
-This section details additional specifications you must adhere to.

-### 4.1 &nbsp;&nbsp;Limits

-If necessary, you may impose the following limits on your program.
-If the user specifies input that would require the violation of an imposed limit, your program should gracefully alert the user to the limit and exit with an error.

-- **MAX INPUT FILES**
-10 Files is an optional upper-limit.
-Your program may also handle more files, or an unbounded number of files, but may not be limited to less than 10 input files.

-- **MAX CONVERT THREADS**
-10 Threads is an optional upper-limit.
-Your program may also handle more threads.

-- **MAX NAME LENGTH**
-1025 Characters, including null terminator.
-This is an optional upper-limit.
-Your program may handle longer names, but you may not limit the name length to less than 1025 characters.

-- **MAX IP LENGTH**
-  INET6_ADDRSTRLEN is an optional upper-limit.
-Your program may handle longer IP address strings, but you may not limit the name length to less than INET6_ADDRSTRLEN characters including the null terminator.

-### 4.2 &nbsp;&nbsp;Error Handling
+### Error Handling

 You must handle the following errors in the following manners: